Tensor decomposition to Compress Convolutional Layers in Deep Learning: Introduction

 The remainder of the paper will be organized as follows.
-Section \ref{background} introduces the theoretical backgrounds needed for method derivation, which include CP-decomposition and matrix calculus; Section \ref{forward-backward} creates the CPAC-Conv layer and contains the complete derivation of forward and backward propagation of CPAC-Conv layer; Section \ref{CPAC-CNN} introduces how to build up new Convolutional Neural Network with CPAC-Conv layers (CPAC-CNN) and generates the training algorithm of CPAC-CNN; Section \ref{Case} shows the model performance on classification task using MNIST dataset \citep{lecun-mnisthandwrittendigit-2010} and Magnetic Tile Defect dataset \citep{Huang2018} and justifies the contributions of our work; Section \ref{conclude} summarizes the conclusion of this paper.
+Section \ref{background} introduces the theoretical backgrounds needed for method derivation, which include CP-decomposition and matrix calculus; Section \ref{forward-backward} creates the CPAC-Conv layer and contains the mathematical derivations of forward and backward propagations of CPAC-Conv layer; Section \ref{CPAC-CNN} introduces how to build up new CNN with CPAC-Conv layers (CPAC-CNN) and generates the training algorithm of CPAC-CNN; Section \ref{Case} shows the model performance {using the MNIST dataset} (\cite{lecun-mnisthandwrittendigit-2010}) {and the Magnetic Tile Defect dataset} (\cite{Huang2018}). {It also justifies the contributions of our work}; Section \ref{conclude} summarizes the conclusion of this paper.